Hoolean/Chester/README.md

 Todo
 ----

-- Use a config
-- Use KittehIRCClientLib
+- Allow all configuration options
+- Link AI to the IRC client
-- Implement MegaHal
+- Add commands
+- Base command auth on those with permissions in #chester